vanikanoria/portfolio/README.md

 <a href="https://github.com/vanikanoria/ProtestsInTheUS/blob/main/Exploratory%20Data%20Analysis.ipynb" target="_blank">Github link</a>

 <a id="business-plan-for-biodegradable-soil-sensors"></a>
-## End-to-end business plan for a biodegradable soil sensors
+## End-to-end business plan for biodegradable soil sensors

 As an Engineering Entrepreneurship Fellow, I worked with teammates Ashley Cousin, Caleb Gupta, and David Bakalov to develop a product and market strategy, and financial and operations plan for biodegradable soil sensors developed by Penn researchers.